Event Details

 Register here.

 Stitch something special with local sewing expert Pam Brooks.
-This is a recurring program, usually on the first Wednesday of each month in 2024, and we'll have a different project each month.
+This is a recurring program, usually on the first Wednesday of each month, and we’ll have a different project each month.
+(Dates fall on the first Wednesday of every month except January and April in 2025.)
 Minimum age to attend is 10 years old.
 Please arrive on time to participate.

 • English Language Programs